krank56/krank56/README.md

 ### Hi there, I'm Youssef - aka [Krank56][website] 👋

-## I'm a Civil engineer, junior developper and PhD Student in physics !
+## I'm a Civil/IT engineer, developper and PhD Student in physics !

 - 📚 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Raise money for a local orphenage